EleutherAI/website/content-blog/weak-to-strong.md

 In this vein, it is worth noting that our negative results may not generalize to larger models, where (for instance) log-confidence loss apparently becomes much more effective per Burns et al.

-This lack of generalizability across tasks and model sizes is somewhat concerning for the analogous problem of supervising superhuman models with human oversight.
-In such a setting, we have much less ability to directly evaluate the degree of weak-to-strong generalization, and it is crucial to have techniques that can be trusted to work in untested domains and at larger scales.
+This lack of consistency across tasks and model sizes underscores the need for a "validation set" in the analogous setting of superhuman models supervised by humans.
+Weak-to-strong generalization is not itself a complete solution to scalable oversight.
+Even if a model happens to generalize in the desired direction, this fact needs to be verified, which requires a ground-truth signal more reliable than naive human supervision.